 In this day and age of privacy on the Internet we as EAI also had to have our privacy statements and disclaimers, you will find them further down the page.
 We also explain how we use text cookies to save information for later use.

 Below you will find some of the legal mambo jambo that is required:

 The information here is provided on an as-is basis without warranty of any kind.
-We specifically disclaim any other warranty, express or implied, including any warranty of merchantability or fitness for any particular purpose.
+We specifically disclaim any other warranty, expressed or implied, including any warranty of merchantability or fitness for any particular purpose.
 In no event shall we be liable for any consequential, indirect, special or incidental damages, even if we have been advised by "user" of the possibility of such potential loss or damage.
 "User" agrees to hold us harmless from and against any and all claims, losses, liabilities and expenses.

-We use StatCounter and standard web server logs to measure performance and to improve user experience without violating user privacy.
-Web server logs are retained for three weeks and used to help diagnose problems with our servers, security, manage our website, to gather broad demographic information and to detect and prevent attacks on our servers.
+These statistics are used to help diagnose problems with our servers, security, manage our website, to gather very broad geographic information and to detect and prevent the daily attacks on our servers.

-Any email or other address you provide in communication with us is strictly confidential and will never be given or sold to any third party.
-Upon your request we will remove any addresses or information we have used in communication with you.
+Any email, other address or private information you provide in communication with us is strictly confidential and will never be given or sold to any third party.
+Upon your request we will remove any addresses or other information we have used in communication with you.